LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 But, then again, you see, it is actually also possible for a gentrification process to proceed without the involvement of a large corporation but simply through a neighborhood of individuals with new or old wealth, individual building owners who’ve collectively decided, separately or together, to invest or reinvest in the neighborhood, or in their own buildings, for whatever reason, kind of like what happened in Nakpil Street in Malate in the late 1990s that produced a neighborhood of new restos and bars.
 Suddenly, the street was the new nightlife destination.

 Now, maybe that's the ideal sort of gentrification, wherein a dilapidated old-money neighborhood is rehashed by a new generation for an updated gentrified look.
 No one is displaced thus!
-In the situation here, no one is displaced, the old owners of the buildings are still the owners, there are no new owners.
+In the situation here, no one is displaced, the old owners of the buildings are still the owners, there are no new corporate owners.

 Now, that's definitely what we have in this painting.
-And with this sort of pluralist-mode gentrification, definitely no one would decide for everybody in the neighborhood what color their respective buildings will have.
+And with this sort of pluralist-mode gentrification, definitely no one would decide for everybody in the neighborhood what color their respective buildings should have.
 Would that result in something ugly or loud or tacky?
 I don't really care.
 That ugliness would be prettier to me than a grey or beige SMDC apartment building front that would just lure me to sleep with its elevator music.
-To me, that ugliness, if it is to be tagged as ugly, that ugliness to me would be prettier than a homogeneous condominium building-front coming from the aesthetics of a large corporation or single mogul.
+To me, that ugliness, if it is to be tagged as ugly, that ugliness to me would be prettier than a homogeneous condominium building-front coming from the aesthetics of a large corporation or single mogul or board.

 JSV: Yeah.
 Well, I just wanted this kind of multicultural look to represent any cosmopolitan spot in the world.
 So there's an ad box on the wall there that advertises a show in Galleri Egelund in Denmark, then there's a Five Below store there that I don't think has a licensee or franchisee in the Philippines yet.
 What, ₱500 below?